adrianeboyd/adrianeboyd.github.io/_posts/2021-03-11-installing-numpy-spacy-apple-m1.md

      conda activate myvenv
      ```

-1. Create a `constraints.txt` file that specifies an older version of numpy
+1. Create a file called `constraints.txt` that specifies an older version of
-   without the `wheel` problem for use in isolated builds:
+   numpy without the `wheel` problem for use in isolated builds:

    ```text
    numpy==1.19.2